 - 1. Council made these regulations under Bylaw 37. - 2.
-The Chief Executive of the Society shall be appointed by the Council for a period not exceeding five years.
-The term shall be renewable on a full or part time basis as decided by the Council. - 3.
-The Chief Executive shall during the employment - 3.1. perform such duties and exercise such powers as Council may decide and are included in the contract of employment - 3.2. in the absence of any specific directions from the Council, have the general control and executive responsibility for the management of the affairs of the Society, for the delivery of the policies of the Society, and shall report to the Council - 3.3. do what is necessary to promote and develop the science of biology and at all times and in all respects conform to and comply with the proper reasonable directions and regulations of the President and of the Council - 3.4. undertake the role of Company Secretary. - 4.
+The Chief Executive of the Society shall be appointed by Council. - 3.
+The Chief Executive shall during the employment - 3.1. perform such duties and exercise such powers as Council may decide and are included in the contract of employment - 3.2. in the absence of any specific directions from the Council, have the general control and executive responsibility for the management of the affairs of the Society, for the delivery of the policies of the Society, and shall report to the Council - 3.3. do what is necessary to promote and develop the science of biology and at all times and in all respects conform to and comply with the proper reasonable directions and regulations of the President and of the Council - 4.
 The Chief Executive may be removed from the post and have their appointment terminated if the individual - 4.1. becomes bankrupt - 4.2. is found guilty of misconduct prejudicial to the interests of the Society - 4.3. proves incompetent or inefficient in the discharge of the duties of the post - 4.4. wilfully neglects the due performance of the duties. - 5.
 Termination of the Chief Executive shall be reached by a meeting of the Council, convened with express notice at which at least eight of the current members of the Council shall constitute a quorum.
 The question of the appointment shall require a resolution passed by no less than three quarters of the Council members present. - 6.
-This Regulation is effective from 2 May 2018.
+This Regulation was updated on 11 September 2019.